paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-044-national-security.md

 2010—Subsec. (a).
 Pub.
 L. 111–259 designated existing provisions as par.
 (1), substituted “The” for “Not later than 18 months after December 17, 2004, the”, and added pars.
 (2) and (3).

+#### Effective Date of 2025 Amendment
+Amendment by Pub.
+L. 119–60 effective 180 days after Dec.
+18, 2025, see section 6404(g) of Pub.
+L. 119–60, set out as a note under [section 3025 of this title](./chapter-044-national-security.md#section-3025).

 #### Effective Date
 For Determination by President that section take effect on Apr.
 21, 2005, see Memorandum of President of the United States, Apr.
 21, 2005, 70 F.R.
 23925, set out as a note under [section 3001 of this title](./chapter-044-national-security.md#section-3001).

 Section effective not later than six months after Dec.
 17, 2004, except as otherwise expressly provided, see section 1097(a) of Pub.
 L. 108–458, set out in an Effective Date of 2004 Amendment; Transition Provisions note under [section 3001 of this title](./chapter-044-national-security.md#section-3001).

+#### Termination of the National Counterproliferation and Biosecurity Center; Director
+Pub.
+L. 119–60, div.
+F, title LXIV, § 6404(a), Dec.
+18, 2025, 139 Stat.
+1617, provided that: “(1) Termination of center.—Not later than 180 days after the date of the enactment of this Act [Dec.
+18, 2025], the Director of National Intelligence shall terminate the National Counterproliferation and Biosecurity Center, including such missions, objectives, staff, and resources of the Center, as is consistent with the provisions of this section [amending this section and [section 3025 of this title](./chapter-044-national-security.md#section-3025) and enacting provisions set out as notes under this section and [section 3025 of this title](./chapter-044-national-security.md#section-3025)] and the amendments made by this section. “(2) Termination of director of the center.—Not later than 180 days after the date of the enactment of this Act, the Director of National Intelligence shall terminate the position of the Director of the National Counterproliferation and Biosecurity Center, as is consistent with the provisions of this section.”

+#### References in Law
+Pub.
+L. 119–60, div.
+F, title LXIV, § 6404(h), Dec.
+18, 2025, 139 Stat.
+1618, provided that: “On and after the date that is 180 days after the date of enactment of this Act [Dec.
+18, 2025], any reference to the National Counterproliferation and Biosecurity Center in law shall be treated as a reference to the Office of the Director of National Intelligence, and any reference to the Director of the National Counterproliferation and Biosecurity Center in law shall be treated as a reference to the Director of National Intelligence.”

 #### Reference to National Counter Proliferation Center
 Pub.
 L. 117–103, div.
 X, title IV, § 401(e), Mar.
 15, 2022, 136 Stat.
 975, provided that: “Any reference in any law, regulation, guidance, instruction, or other document of the United States Government to the National Counter Proliferation Center shall be deemed to refer to the National Counterproliferation and Biosecurity Center.”